OpelexProject/OpelexProject.github.io/_posts/2021-05-15-#7-Interview-with-Manoj-R.md

 podcastId: 19114604
 ---

+Discussions on Power Electronics (and systems design) for space and aeronautical applications with Manoj R of the Indian Space Research Organisation (ISRO).

 {% include podcast.html id=page.podcastId %}

-An interview with Manoj R of the Indian Space Research Organisation (ISRO).

 <!-- more -->
 ### Show Notes